 These days I love to cook with my four-year-old daughter.
 It’s lovely that she derives enjoyment from it, and as a result we get to eat cake.

-QAGOMA operates its own restaurant and cafes, using local seasonal produce to create menus inspired by the art on display.
+QAGOMA operates its own restaurant, bistro and cafe, using local seasonal produce to create menus inspired by the art on display.
 Read more

-Glenda Sue See is Food and Beverage Services and Events Manager, QAGOMA
+Glenda Sue See is former Food and Beverage Services and Events Manager, QAGOMA

 Feature image: Maremma wild-raised duck (port & maple-brined, farmed in southern NSW), cumquat, persimmon, fioretto cauliflower (flowering cauliflower), persimmon & miso gel, tarragon jus, cauliflower puree / Photograph: Chloë Callistemon, QAGOMA